-Announced recently, the Xbox One S Madden NFL 16 bundle includes an Xbox One S with 1TB of storage and Madden NFL 17, this year’s entry in the long-running football game franchise.
+Announced over the summer, the Xbox One S Madden NFL 16 bundle includes an Xbox One S with 1TB of storage and Madden NFL 17, this year’s entry in the long-running football game franchise.
 It’s $349.99, and doesn’t come with a stand to sit the Xbox One upright.

 Why Buy: As it also comes with seven Ultimate Team Pro Packs and a month of EA Access, this bundle is for the Madden and EA Sports fan out there.

 Xbox One Bundles: Xbox One S Halo Collection Bundle – $349 & $299